Otholobium: Taxonomy

 The genus Otholobium was erected in 1981 by the British/South African botanist Charles Stirton.
-He chose Psoralea caffra as type species.
-He reassigned many species previously included in Psoralea to his new genus and described many new species since then: Otholobium pungens in 1981, O. rubicundum and O. pictum in 1982, O. swartbergense in 1986, O. accrescens, O. arborescens, O. dreweae, O. flexuosum, O. fumeum, O. incanum, O. lanceolatum, O. lucens, O. nigricans, O. nitens, O. piliferum, O. prodiens, O. pustulatum, O. sabulosum, O. saxosum and O. spissum in 1989.
+He chose Psoralea afra as type species.
+He reassigned many species previously included in Psoralea to his new genus and described many new species since then: Otholobium pungens in 1981, O. rubicundum and O. pictum in 1982, O. swartbergense in 1986, O. accrescens, O. arborescens, O. dreweae, O. flexuosum, O. fumeum, O. incanum, O. lanceolatum, O. lucens, O. nigricans, O. nitens, O. prodiens, O. pustulatum, O. sabulosum, O. saxosum and O. spissum in 1989.
 He described O. fumeum and O. nigricans from Natal and Transvaal in 1990.